dresa-org-au/TeSS/README.md

 #### Setup Administrators

 Once you have a local TeSS successfully running, you may want to setup administrative users.
-To do this register a new account in TeSS through the registration page.
+To do, this register a new account in TeSS through the registration page.
 Then go to the applications Rails console:

     rails console [-e <environment>]